worldbank/gld/Support/B - Country Survey Details/BGD/QLFS/Employment status.md

-# Coding `empstat` in the BGD LFS
+# Coding `empstat` in the BGD QLFS

-The employment status categories in the Bangladesh LFS vary over the years.
-The table below lists down the employment status categories used in each survey, and the check mark ✓ identifies the GLD `empstat` category to which they were mapped.
+The table below details how the variable `empstat` is coded in the Global Labor Database given the employment status categories used in the QLFS:

 | **QLFS status of   employment** | **empstat** |